20 Frequently Asked Questions About Kitchen Countertop Installations

 A primary concern though with resin fillers is its safety for kitchen countertop surfaces.
 It is essential that the material applied to the stone surface complies with government health standards.
 Stone manufacturers must always assure that the treatment done is safe for kitchen use.

 Resin not only provides an aesthetic fix to the stone’s natural flaws, but it also ensures the strength of the slab itself.
 It improves the quality of the stone and, at the same time, reduces the cost of production.
 Furthermore, with the continuing development of this technology, expect to see a lot more improvements in the stone industry in the coming years.

 We only sell granite, marble, and engineered quartz in slab forms at the moment.
 Should you need the materials cut into tiles, we can do it for you nevertheless.

 Interested in buying granite tiles?
 Here’s a link to our price list.

 16. What is the standard size of the slabs in your store?

 We do not offer standard sizes for all our natural stones.
 Every kitchen requires full customization.
 Hence, our slabs have varying dimensions.

-Do note, however, that granites and marbles are natural products which will always vary in color, shading, veining, and texture.
+Do note, however, that granites and marbles are natural products that will always vary in color, shading, veining, and texture.
 Every piece will vary to a degree some more so than others.
-If this concerns you, we suggest you use a synthetic alternative, like engineered quartz, instead.
+If this concerns you, we suggest you use a synthetic alternative, like engineered quartz or nano crystallized glass, instead.

 We require our clients to examine first the actual slabs before purchasing any of the materials.